-But, Apple being Apple, they have never reacted to such ad campaigns or trolls because it knows that Samsung would soon follow in its footsteps once the said technology picked up.
+But, Apple being Apple, they have never reacted to such ad campaigns or trolls because it knows that Samsung would soon follow its footsteps once the said technology picked up.
 However, Samsung didn’t exactly follow the notch display technology; instead, it adapted the punch hole technology.
 While Samsung had been trashing Apple for cutting down the display space, I don’t see the hole-punch display keeping the display intact either.

-Why Apple Doesn’t React to Such Derogatory Ads?
+Why Doesn’t Apple React to Such Derogatory Ads?

 Here is a video showcasing a couple of ads Samsung made mocking Apple:

-Take a Look at the Various Occasions Samsung Has Followed Apple’s Footsteps:
+Take a Look at the Various Occasions, Samsung Has Followed Apple’s Footsteps:

-- Samsung criticized the fingerprint scanner in iPhone 5s but later within a year, it came out with Galaxy S5 in 2014 with the same software.
+- Samsung criticized the fingerprint scanner in iPhone 5s, but later, within a year, it came out with Galaxy S5 in 2014 with the same software.

 Samsung’s old USB charging bricks looked very much similar to that of Apple’s.